 Round 8 of applications will be open from October 3rd to October 28th, 2016.
 See below for link to the online application.

 Online Application (Currently closed.
-The application will reopen this fall. )
+The application will reopen October 3rd. )

 - All applicants must read the ALT Fuels Colorado, Alternative Fuel Vehicle (AFV) Grant Program Application Guide prior to submitting an application.